ProfBird/CS246-CourseMaterials/LectureNotes/CS246LN-W04-D1-DesignPatterns.md

 | [Strategy](https://www.dofactory.com/net/strategy-design-pattern) | Encapsulates an algorithm inside a class              |
 | [Template Method](https://www.dofactory.com/net/template-method-design-pattern) | Defer the exact steps of an algorithm to a subclass   |
 | [Visitor](https://www.dofactory.com/net/visitor-design-pattern) | Defines a new operation to a class without change     |

+## ASP.NET Design Patterns

+### Formal vs. Informal Patterns

+- Formal patterns are the ones that have been cataloged an published--like the "Gang of Four" patterns.
+- Informal patterns are those that we use commonly, but aren't formally cataloged, like useing switch or if-then, else-if decision trees for making decisions based on input.

+### Formal Patterns Used in Our Web Apps

+- MVC is "baked in"

+- Iterator is a part of the .NET collection classes

+- What other formal patterns have we used?

+  <div hidden>Repository, EF is an example of a provider</div>

+- If you write or consume a web service, which pattern are you using?

+  <div hidden>Service Agent</div>

+- Class Exercise: If I wanted to add a messaging service to my BookInfo app that notified writers of book reviews when someone had commented on a book, which pattern might be a key part of the implementation?